CheViana/network-calls-stats/tutorial.md

 I set `reset=true` and `cumulative=false` which will cause buckets values to be calculated anew for each 30 second period.
 Need to set value ranges (`buckets`) manually, as well as specify correct `measurement_name`.
 If `fields` is not specified, histogram buckets are computed for all fields of measurement.
 Here's how bucket values appear in InfluxDB:
 ![InfluxDB raw data for buckets](tutorial-images/bonus-buckets-in-influxdb.png)

-Amount of request execution times that falls in bucket is saved under "value_bucket" field name, "gt" and "le" are bucket range values that appear as tags.
+The amount of request execution times that falls in a bucket is saved under "value_bucket" field name, "gt" ("greater than") and "le" ("less than or equals to") are bucket edge values that appear as tags.

 Let's plot these values using "Bar gauge" panel visualization type:
 ![Configure histogram](tutorial-images/bonus-configure-hist-1.png)